DaveWM/dave-martin-blog/content/posts/the-web-before-teatime.md

 +++
 It's increasingly common for web applications to incorporate real-time elements.
 More and more, users expect the page to be updated instantly, without the need to refresh.
 Unfortunately, these features are often implemented as an afterthought.
 The dominant paradigm for the web is still request-response.
 This is well suited to fetching data on some client-side event (e.g. page loads, button clicks), but not for receiving real-time updates from the server.
 To work around this limitation, developers often resort to polling, or "sprinkle on" ad-hoc real-time events using a websocket.
 This inevitably leads to a buggy, inconsistent app that's difficult to work on.
 It's also common for different parts of the page will update at different frequencies.
 Perhaps some parts are completely static, some update on a fixed interval, and others update from websocket messages.
 This has been a problem since websockets were first implemented in browsers, back in 2011.
 Surely over 10 years later we can do better?

 One potential way forward is outlined in Nikita Prokopov's (a.k.a.
 Tonsky) seminal blog post "The Web After Tomorrow" (WAT).
 It was written in 2015, but is still highly prescient today.
 In it, Tonsky outlines a potential architecture for real-time web apps.
 The basic idea is that clients send queries to the backend, and then the query results are streamed back as a series of deltas (for example datomic's datoms).
-The front end uses these deltas to build up it's own "database" (e.g. re-frame's \`app-db\`), and then renders the page from that.
+The front end uses these deltas to build up it's own "database" (e.g. re-frame's `app-db`), and then renders the page from that.
 This is a brilliant idea, if only it could be fully realised.
 Using this hypothetical framework you would only have to design your database schema, craft queries for the frontend data, then write the view layer.
 If this could be achieved in a reliable and performant way, it would be a game changer.

 There have been a few attempts to create this architecture over the past few years.
 One of these is the DatSync collection of libraries.
 Another is the 3DF client and library.
 However, both of these projects are unfinished and development appears to have stalled.
 Javascript's [Meteor](https://www.meteor.com/ "Meteor") solves a subset of the problem, but it doesn't get anywhere near the full solution.
 It allows the front end to respond to changes on a collection or a single document, but not to an arbitrary query.
 On the database side, there's very interesting work being done on databases like Materialize, KSQL DB, and RethinkDB, which offer streaming query results.
 However, they are all still fairly immature.

 This all started me wondering - how close can we get to "The Web After Tomorrow", today?
 Although there are still large missing pieces, I wanted to see if there was any practical way of working around them.
 The solution didn't have to be perfect, just an improvement on completely ad-hoc websocket messages.
-I decided to try building a simple real-time web app, getting as close to the WAT architecture, using technologies available today.
+I decided to try building a simple real-time rock-paper-scissors web app, getting as close to the WAT architecture, using technologies available today.
 Datomic has lots of cool features (history, forking, filtering) that aren't available in other DBs, so I wanted to use that.
 I wasn't aiming for a massively scalable architecture, but whatever I came up with had to perform reasonably well.

 ### Missing Pieces